Mental health data shows large percentage of Hoosier elementary students deal with anxiety

 “I do not think it is shocking at all.
 Anxiety is most common in children and it is the most common mental health diagnosis and the most treatable,” said Lawson.

 In the first semester of the school year, Lawson says nearly 400 kids started receiving mental health services through the program.
-Receiving mental health services through the program.
 Out of those kids, 38% of elementary age students were diagnosed with anxiety, 34% were diagnosed with ADHD.
 Anxiety also impacted middle school kids while depression was the main concern for high school students seeing a therapist.

 “I would say this is common for all school districts.
 We are just looking at the data,” said Lawson.

-Parents we spoke with say several kids deal with mental health issues.
+Parents FOX59 spoke with say several kids deal with mental health issues.

 “Does not surprise me,” said a parent.